Firm obtains $4.5M settlement in case involving amputation of teen's legs following missed diagnosis of sepsis

 The case settled at mediation after the depositions of the parties.
 The money was put into a trust for the boy’s future and his parents were able to purchase a handicap accessible home in Tennessee where he has additional family to help support him.

-Led by Mr. Catalano, a partner at the firm, Todd & Weld’s personal injury practice represents victims of medical malpractice, and who suffer catastrophic injuries as a result.
+Todd & Weld’s personal injury practice represents victims of medical malpractice, and who suffer catastrophic injuries as a result.
 The goal of the practice is to improve the lives of individuals and families affected by others' negligent conduct and to help alleviate the devastating physical, emotional, and financial burdens they suffer.